 The Bachelor of Social Work (B.S.W.) or minor in Social Work is a service-oriented degree program.
-Students prepare to become successful professionals in a professional career.
-Professors teach and model for them how to live a life of Christian service as an expression of their faith.
+Students prepare to become successful professionals in a meaningful career.
+Professors teach and model how to live a life of Christian service as an expression of their faith.

 The need for bilingual social workers continues to grow.
 Students can also pursue a minor in Spanish and expand their job opportunities for after graduation.

 At Olivet, students complete the required 90 clock hours of applied learning by volunteering to serve a variety of populations in the greater Kankakee, Illinois, area or other locations.
 Field placement experience during the final semester of senior year is also required for this degree.
 Students complete 450 clock hours at an agency or facility within a 250-mile radius of Bourbonnais or at another approved location.
 They also prepare and present their research projects at national conferences, such as the North American Association of Christians in Social Work (NACSW).
 Under professional supervision, students learn about social work practice in agency environments, as well as preparing for professional employment in a variety of social work settings.